Operation Roast: Operation

-No.2 Commando captured 115 German prisoners and No. 9 Commando captured 232.
+No. 2 Commando captured 115 German prisoners and No. 9 Commando captured 232.
 No. 9 Commando lost 9 men killed and a further 39 wounded, of which 8 dead and 27 wounded came from No. 5 Troop, over half their number.
 The operation carried the frontline forward seven miles.

 That evening No. 9 and No. 43 Commandos moved up to the bridges on the Bellocchio Canal, held by No.2 Commando.
 The following day, 3 April, Royal Engineers made serviceable the blown bridge and the Commandos moved over the canal, supported by tanks of the North Irish Horse.
 No. 2 Commando advanced north on the lagoon side, the western flank, while No.43 Commando moved along the eastern flank, the Adriatic side.
 No. 9 Commando was placed in reserve, with the intention the commando would execute an attack on Port Garibaldi after the next canal, the Valetta Canal, had been captured.

 The north bank of the Valetta was found to be very heavily defended, requiring a full-scale attack, which was later conducted by the 24th Guards Brigade.
 The respective Commandos cleared all positions up to the Valetta Canal.
 During this, on the eastern flank, Corporal Thomas Hunter, of No. 43 Commando (RM), earned a posthumous Victoria Cross for conspicuous Gallantry.
 Hunter single-handedly cleared a farmstead housing three German MG 42s, after charging across 200 metres of open ground firing his Bren gun from the hip.
 Hunter then moved to an exposed position to draw fire away from his comrades, by engaging more MG 42 positions that were entrenched on the far side of the canal.
-Anders Lassen, a Danish soldier of the SBS, was also awarded a posthumous Victoria Cross for his actions during Operation Roast on 8 April 1945 at Lake Comacchio.
+Anders Lassen, a Danish major (temporary rank) of the SBS, was also awarded a posthumous Victoria Cross for his actions during Operation Roast on 8 April 1945 at Lake Comacchio.

 Aftermath

-The 2nd Commando Brigade had succeeded in taking and clearing the entire spit, securing the eastern flank of Eighth Army.
-946 Prisoners were taken during the course of the operation.
-It was later discovered that German losses were so heavy, that they equated to the complete loss of three infantry battalions, two troops of artillery, and a company of machine gunners.
-20 field guns, and a number of mortars and rocket launchers were also captured.
-Lieutenant-General Sir Richard McCreery, commanding the British Eighth Army, sent a message to Brigadier Tod proclaiming “you have captured or destroyed the whole enemy garrison south of Port Garibaldi."
+The 2nd Commando Brigade had succeeded in taking and clearing the entire spit, securing the eastern flank of the Eighth Army.
+In the course of the operation 946 prisoners were taken.
+It was later discovered that German losses were so heavy that they equated to the complete loss of three infantry battalions, two troops of artillery, and a company of machine gunners.
+Twenty field guns and a number of mortars and rocket launchers were also captured.
+Lieutenant-General Sir Richard McCreery, commanding the British Eighth Army, sent a message to Brigadier Tod proclaiming: "you have captured or destroyed the whole enemy garrison south of Port Garibaldi."